yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 ## Fix the Error

-Here are some "Fix the Error" questions based on the provided content:

----

 ### Question 1: Fix the Parenthesis Error
 **Task**: Identify and fix the syntax error in the following code snippet.